viakek/solutions_repo/docs/1 Physics/1 Mechanics/Problem_1.md

 - **Space Exploration:** Calculating launch angles for rockets and planetary landers.

 ## Implementation
-We implemented a Python script to simulate projectile motion and visualize the relationship between range and launch angle.
+Implemented Python script to simulate projectile motion and visualize the relationship between range and launch angle.

 ```python
 import numpy as np